 Related to discriminatory harassment are bias and hate motivated incidents.
 Bias and hate motivated incidents, whether verbal or non-verbal, can evoke feelings of marginality and compromise a welcoming and educational atmosphere.
 Bias and hate incidents include messaging on campus property such as desks, walls, stalls, doors, or whiteboards, as well as email and social media.
 Incidents of bias and hate are divisive situations that not only harm the targeted collective groups and individual group members, but harm the sense of safety, security and educational climate on campus.
 For additional information about bias and hate response and education on campus, the Bias and Hate and Education Response Team (BHERT) Reporting, Response, and Communication Protocol provides definitions related to bias and hate and outlines mechanisms for reporting, responding to, and communicating about bias and hate incidents on campus.

 Some complaints that students, staff members or faculty members may bring forward to designated officials may not constitute discrimination or harassment.
 The reported behaviors may nonetheless be of concern and may constitute lack of compliance with campus expectations outlined in other published campus policies and codes, including the Violence Prevention Policy.
-All complaints under this policy will be addressed through the appropriate resolution procedures of the Student Integrity Code, the Staff Policies and Procedures Manual, or the Faculty Code.
+All complaints under this policy will be addressed through the appropriate resolution procedures of the Student Integrity Code, the Staff Policies and Procedures, or the Faculty Code.